Philadelphia Construction Accident and Injury Lawyer

 Our Injury Lawyers Can Help if You Were Hurt on a Construction Site in Philadelphia

-The risks and dangers of construction work are well known, but many catastrophic accidents occur due to the negligence of contractors, subcontractors, equipment manufacturers and other parties.
-At The Reiff Law Firm, our proven team of Pennsylvania construction injury attorneys and professional support staff have the knowledge and experience to recover monetary compensation after catastrophic instances of construction site or manufacturing negligence.
+The risks and dangers of construction work are well known, but many catastrophic accidents occur due to the negligence of contractors, subcontractors, equipment manufacturers, and other parties.
+At The Reiff Law Firm, our proven team of Pennsylvania construction injury attorneys and professional support staff have the knowledge and experience to recover monetary compensation after catastrophic instances of a construction site or manufacturing negligence.

 We have handled numerous high-stakes claims after accidents caused by contractors’ failure to comply with federal or state regulations or industry standards, and our personal injury and auto collision lawyers also have extensive experience in products and premises liability cases.
 For honest legal counsel from an attorney with over three decades of relevant, versatile experience, call The Reiff Law Firm at (215) 709-6940 or contact us online, to schedule your free consultation.